Sunshine Motorway, Mooloolah River Interchange Upgrade (Stage 1)

 In December 2021, GHD SMEC Joint Venture was awarded a contract to undertake design work for the Mooloolah River Interchange upgrade.
 This project will improve north–south travel between key residential, employment, health, and education facilities to support population, economic and tourism growth in one of Australia's fastest growing regions.

-In addition to improved transport capacity, reliability and safety, the Mooloolah River Interchange will also improve access and active transport connectivity for local communities in the Birtinya, Mountain Creek and Mooloolaba areas.
+In addition to improved transport capacity, reliability and safety, the Mooloolah River Interchange will improve access and active transport connectivity for local communities in the Birtinya, Mountain Creek and Mooloolaba areas.

 - Improves safety